-1. The 4 Main Sections
+1. The 4 Main Skills

 A. Listening & Speaking (Section 1)

-This section is about communicating effectively.
+This section is about communicating effectively and critically.

 - Speaking: